lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Standing makes the experience more interactive and less monotonous, and draws the learners' attention away from their screens to you, which helps getting the point you are making across.
+Standing also encourages you to look at your audience rather than your screen: if you are sitting, you are likely to do what you normally do when you are sitting, which is look at your own computer.
 It helps to have a high table/standing desk or lectern so you can have your laptop at a comfortable height for typing.